How to Become a Housing Choice Voucher Landlord

 New Landlord Classes

-A class for new landlords is held on the third Wednesday of every month at CMHA’s central office from 3:00 PM to 4:00 PM in Conference Room A. Conference Room A is located directly behind the front reception desk.
-Email email@example.com for further information.
+A class for new landlords is held on the third Wednesday of every quarter at CMHA’s central office from 3:00 PM to 4:30 PM in Conference Room A. Conference Room A is located directly behind the front reception desk.
+Email email@example.com for further information and registration.

 Rental Property Registration Requirements for the State of Ohio

 Ohio House Bill 294 (effective September 28, 2006) requires the owner(s) of residential rental property to file certain information with the County Auditor of the county in which the property is located.
 Residential rental property is defined as: real property, 1 or more dwelling units leased or rented solely for residential purposes, mobile home park or site where lots are leased for parking mobile/manufactured homes/RV’s for residential purposes.
 To register your property with the Franklin County Auditor’s office visit the Franklin County Auditor website and follow the “Register As a Residential Rental Property Owner” link.